Ashburton, New Zealand: Notable buildings

-Ashburton clock tower

-The Ashburton clock tower was built in 1976 by Bradford Construction Ltd and was designed by Warren and Mahoney Architects.
-The clock, first used in 1904 was installed by Horrell Engineering.
+The $62 million Ashburton civic centre including the new library was built in the centre of the town adjacent to the clock tower and was opened in 2023.
+The Ashburton Clock Tower was designed by Warren and Mahoney Architects and built in 1976 by Bradford Construction Ltd. The clock was originally ordered in 1902 and installed in a tower of the Post Office building in 1904.
+It was removed in 1946 when the tower was deemed a seismic risk.
+The clock and its bells remained in storage until they were reinstalled in the new tower in 1976.
 The clock tower has won awards including for “Enduring Architecture” in 2004 from the New Zealand Institute of Architects.

-Ashburton courthouse

 The Ashburton courthouse is located on Baring Square.
 The Ashburton Legal Practitioners Society said in 2018 that it was “absolutely crucial” that the Ashburton courthouse is retained, noting that if it were to be closed, the nearest courthouse is either in Christchurch or Timaru.
 The courthouse was upgraded in the 1990s but needs further upgrades and more space.